Planar Graphs & Euler's Formula

 Proof:

 Induct on \(V\).
-The base case is trivial.
-For the inductive step, let \(v\) be a vertex with \(\deg(v) \leq 5\).
+The base case \(V \leq 5\) is handled by coloring each vertex with a distinct color.
+For the inductive step, let \(v\) be a vertex with \(\deg(v) \leq 5\) (which exists by the minimum degree corollary).
 If \(\deg(v) \leq 4\), the argument from the Six Color Theorem works directly — remove \(v\), 5-color \(G - v\), and a color is available for \(v\).

 So suppose \(\deg(v) = 5\), and let \(v_1, v_2, v_3, v_4, v_5\) be its neighbors in clockwise order around \(v\) in the planar embedding.
 Remove \(v\); by induction, 5-color \(G - v\).
 If the five neighbors use at most 4 distinct colors, a color is available for \(v\).
 So suppose all five colors appear: \(c(v_i) = i\) for \(i = 1, \ldots, 5\).